dpc-sdp/ripple/docs/content/design-system/5.components/pagination.md

 ### Simple

 The simple variant is for navigating through a small number of items.
-Use it to nest pagination in other components, like [Media Gallery](/design-system/components/media-gallery/), [Media Fullscreen](/design-system/components/media-fullscreen/) and [Carousel](/design-system/components/carousel/).
+Use it to nest pagination in other components, like media gallery, media fullscreen and carousel.

 ::DocsExample
 ---